Bombed, not beaten: Ukraine's capital flips to survival mode

 Kyiv Mayor Vitali Klitschko said about 70% of the Ukrainian capital was still without power on Thursday morning.

+As Kyiv and other cities picked themselves up, Kherson on Thursday came under its heaviest bombardment since Ukrainian forces recaptured the southern city two weeks ago.
+The barrage of missiles killed four people outside a coffee shop and a woman was also killed next to her house, witnesses said, speaking to Associated Press reporters.

-With cold rain falling and the remnants of a previous snowfall still on the streets, the mood was grim but steely.
+In Kyiv, where cold rain fell on the remnants of previous snowfalls, the mood was grim but steely.
 The winter promises to be a long one.
-But Ukrainians say that if Russian President Vladimir Putin’s intention is to break them, then he should think again.
+But Ukrainians say that if Russian President Vladimir Putin’s intention is to break them, he should think again.

-She said she’d rather live without power than live with the Russian invasion, which crossed the nine-month mark on Thursday.
+She said she’d rather be without power than live with the Russian invasion, which crossed the nine-month mark on Thursday.

 “Without light or you?
 Without you,” she said, echoing remarks President Volodymyr Zelenskky made when Russia on Oct.
 10 unleashed the first of what has now become a series of aerial attacks on key Ukrainian infrastructure.